 Kirkton Pr Ltd; Revised edition (August 1994)

-Breaking the Vicious Cycle: Well I have to say that this book kind of turned my world
+This book kind of turned my world

 upside down.
 After I read the chapter on

 Celiac Disease, I had to put it down for a bit to catch my breath.

 The premise of the book is that intestinal diseases like Irritable Bowel Syndrome, Crohn’s Disease, Colitis, and Celiac Disease, result from the body’s inability to process complex sugars.

 These sugars feed the unhealthy bacteria in the stomach and cause bloating, gas, and various toxins which can cause a multitude of issues.

 If you know your celiac science, you might rejected this notion.
 After all every celiac knows that the disease is a genetic autoimmune condition caused by gluten, not starch.
 But if you're familiar with books like Dr. D.C.
 Jarvis’ “Folk Medicine” and recent work on sugar by Dr. Robert Lustig and Julie Daniluk, R.M.T. you might give this a second look.